-The Mount Vernon-Lisbon Community Development Group (CDG), a Main Street Iowa organization, today announced that its 4th of July Nitty Gritty (formerly known as the Lincoln Highway Antiques Extravaganza) will take place Thursday, July 4, from 7 a.m. to 4 p.m., rain or shine.
+The Mount Vernon-Lisbon Community Development Group (CDG), a Main Street Iowa organization, today announced that its 4th of July Nitty Gritty (formerly known as the Lincoln Highway Antiques Extravaganza) has been cancelled this year (2020) due to COVID-19.

 The Nitty Gritty remains popular with the antique-buying public because of its Uptown location on a hill that allows the festival to go on rain or shine.
 And the festival’s location right in front of Mount Vernon’s air-conditioned shops and restaurants, including multiple antique shops, offers a comfortable retreat from the outdoor, open-air festival.